JetBrains/kotlin-web-site/docs/reference/type-safe-builders.md

 ```

 This function takes one parameter named `init`, which is itself a function.
-Actually, it is an [extension function](extensions.html) that has a receiver of type `HTML` (and returns nothing interesting, i.e. `Unit`).
-So, when we pass a function literal as an argument to `html`, it is typed as an extension function literal,
+The type of the function is `HTML.() -> Unit`, which is a _function type with receiver_.
+This means that we need to pass an instance of type `HTML` (a _receiver_) to the function,
+and we can call members of that instance inside the function.
-and there's a *this*{: .keyword } reference available:
+The receiver can be accessed through the *this*{: .keyword } keyword:

 ``` kotlin
 html {